Sacramento Truck Accident Attorney

 - Other drivers – Who else was on the road?
 Could another reckless driver have caused the truck to hit you?

 When we know who all the players are, we can seek recompense for your injuries, medical bills, pain and suffering, medical care, lost wages and more.
 Knowing who is at fault ensures your case is headed in the right direction.
 We pursue all possible avenues so we can get you the maximum recovery possible.

 Consequences of Overloaded or Improperly Loaded Trucks

-Overloading or improperly loading a truck can result in complications such as falling debris, tire blowouts, and jackknife brake accidents.
+Overloading or improperly loading a large truck can result in complications such as falling debris, tire blowouts, and jackknife brake accidents.
 Our team represents individuals injured as a result of accidents caused by overloaded trucks and their accompanying issues.
-We seek full compensation from all available sources to cover damages such as medical expenses, pain and suffering, and lost wages.
+We seek maximum compensation from all available sources to cover damages such as medical treatments, pain and suffering, and lost wages.